-The upright confocal microscope now has a non-descanned detector and two filter sets suitable for collecting light emitted by green and red fluorophores in conjunction with the two-photon laser.
-For details on how to use this detector download the instructions on the right hand side, or contact Dr. Nicola Green for more information.
+The upright confocal microscope has a non-descanned detector and two filter sets suitable for collecting light emitted by green and red fluorophores in conjunction with the two-photon laser.
+Read How to use NDD for details on how to use this detector, or contact Dr Nicola Green for more information.

-The normal detectors on the confocal microscope are called de-scanned detectors.
-They collect the light emitted from the fluorophore using a system of dichroics, mirrors, filters and finally a pinhole in front of the detector to collect light of the required wavelength emitted from the focal plane and avoid out of focus light.
-The length of the light path that the emitted light has to travel is relatively long and the light therefore encounters more dust particles in the air which interfere with the signal.
+The normal detectors on the confocal microscope are de-scanned detectors.
+They collect the light emitted from the fluorophore using a system of dichroics, mirrors, filters and pinhole to collect light of the required wavelength and avoid out of focus light.
+The length of the path that the emitted light has to travel is relatively long and the light therefore encounters more dust particles in the air which interfere with the signal.
 In addition the presence of the many optical elements and the pinhole cause a reduction in the amount of signal detected.
 This all reduces the signal to noise ratio and limits the depth within a sample from which a signal can be detected.

-However, when using the two-photon laser to obtain images there is no requirement to use a pinhole in front of the detector to remove out of focus light, since only fluorophores within the focal plane are excited.
-Consequently it is possible to collect all the emitted light of the required wavelengths.
-This is why when using the de-scanned detectors in conjunction with the two-photon laser, the pinhole is set to fully open.
+However, when using the two-photon laser there is no requirement to use a pinhole to remove out of focus light, since only fluorophores within the focal plane are excited.
+Consequently it is possible to collect all the emitted light of the required wavelengths and when using the de-scanned detectors in conjunction with the two-photon laser, the pinhole is set to fully open.
 This is one of the reasons why two-photon images can be obtained from greater depths within a sample.
 However, signal is still lost because of the presence of the optical elements in the emitted light path, together with the length of this path.